 Certification - Department facilities are periodically reviewed by Federal surveyors to determine continued eligibility as certified Medicaid or Medicare service providers.
 The revenue projections shown above may be overstated to the extent that any facility loses certification.
 Substantial State investment is made to retain certification at all facilities.
-All OMRDD developmental centers, OMH psychiatric centers and OASAS ATCs are currently certified by appropriate Federal and State regulatory agencies.
-However, it should be noted that the result of a recent survey conducted by federal authorities advised OMH/Kingsboro Psychiatric Center (KPC) that Medicaid and Medicare payments to the facility would cease August 9, 2009 if an acceptable Plan of Corrective Action (POCA) were not submitted by May 21, 2009 to address deficiencies in meeting two conditions of participation in those programs.
-KPC submitted a POCA on time and has been implementing the plan.
-OMH expects that the POCA will ultimately be approved by the federal government and that KPC will remain eligible for reimbursement as a certified Medicaid/Medicare provider.
-However, even if the POCA were not approved and KPC were to be decertified, the resulting loss of federal revenue, which is expected to be less than \$6 million, would not materially affect the State's ability to make required Prior Authority Annual Payments and Annual Payments.
+All OMRDD developmental centers and OASAS ATCs are currently certified by appropriate Federal and State regulatory agencies.
+All OMH psychiatric centers are also currently certified by appropriate Federal and State regulatory agencies.
+The Centers for Medicare & Medicaid Services (CMS) have informed OMH that Kingsboro Psychiatric Center (KPC) will be decertified from Medicaid/Medicare participation effective March 6, 2010.
+KPC is working to address the deficiencies alleged and has filed an appeal of the determination.
+It should also be noted that the Centers for Medicare & Medicaid Services (CMS) have recommended decertification of Buffalo Psychiatric Center (BPC), effective March 31, 2010, but have accepted the facility's Plan of Corrective Action (POCA).
+If, as OMH expects, BPC's survey outcome is positive, the facility will not be decertified, and will continue to remain eligible for reimbursement as a certified Medicaid/Medicare provider.
+However, even if BPC were to be decertified (which OMH considers to be very unlikely due to the nature and extent of the deficiencies noted), the resulting loss of federal revenue, which would likely be less than \$6 million, would not materially affect the State's ability to make required Prior Authority Annual Payments and Annual Payments.